Recording a Document

 - If document pertains to land records, it must contain a complete legal description.
 Do not use tract information from tax statement or tax roll.
 Please contact us for a copy of your deed for any legal work.

-- When recording a deed or an affidavit of equitable interest, a Sales Validation Questionnaire must be included, or the exemption number plainly indicated on the document.
+- When recording a deed, a Sales Validation Questionnaire must be included and filled out completely, or the exemption number plainly indicated on the document.

 - If an exemption from mortgage registration tax is claimed, a Mortgage Registration Affidavit must accompany the mortgage.